NEW ACTION! (October 2018)

-But what can you do for the land based monuments?
+What else can you do?
 I'm glad you asked.
 You can call your representatives in congress and in the senate, and you can call the department of the interior.
 Analysis shows that phone calls and voicemails are the most effective way to reach your representatives because it's somebody's job to go through all of them.
 So, here's how you can find your reps.

 Call Interior Secretary Ryan Zinke at this number: (202) 208-7351